 Explain this section more like storytelling rather than keeping it formal.
 Come up with a captivating description, which will connect a buyer’s feelings.

-Example of a listing with the good product description:
+Example of a listing with a good product description:

-Example of a listing with the bad product description:
+Example of a listing with a bad product description:

 Make a note of these:

 - Keep your product description optimized with the right keywords so they sound natural.

 - Explain your product precisely.

 - Include your product’s descriptive features like size, packaging, color, and other information.

 Use SellerApp’s FREE Product Description Editor to craft powerful and converting product descriptions.

 It is important to keep your FBA inventory fully stocked.
 As a seller, this is your priority.
 It is your duty to ensure that your items are available to your customers whenever they are in need.
 When your products are out of stock, they create a bad impression that you cannot fulfill a customer’s needs on time.

 A mistake like this can occur once or twice.
 That’s acceptable.
 But if this occurs regularly, then your organic rankings will surely be impacted negatively.